Interview Query

 SELECT * FROM ratings

-This CTE aggregates the number of results that are less than a certain rating threshold.
-Later, we can use this to see the percentage that are in each bucket.
-If we re-join to the search_events table, we can calculate the CTR by then grouping by each bucket.
+This CTE aggregates the number of results under a certain rating threshold.
+Later, we can use this to see the percentage in each bucket.
+If we re-join the search_events table, we can calculate the CTR by grouping it by bucket.

 WITH ratings AS (